-Prerequisite: BIOL101; CHEM105 or CHEM110; BIOL246 or BIOL346 highly recommended

-Systematically advances through the processes of human reproduction, from pubescence and gametogenesis to gamete transport and fertilization, from early embryogenesis to parturition and post-natal development.
+Prerequisite: BIOL161; CHEM106 and CHEM106L or CHEM211 and CHEM211L; BIOL246 and BIOL346 highly recommended Systematically advances through the processes of human reproduction, from pubescence and gametogenesis to gamete transport and fertilization, from early embryogenesis to parturition and post-natal development.
 Course topics include methods and mechanisms of contraception, infertility and assisted reproduction, reproductive developmental disorders, and complications with pregnancy.